About Us

 Impact

 Mississippi has major challenges in its healthcare delivery and health outcomes.
 Each year, United Health Foundation ranks each state’s health status using 35 different measures.
 In its 2019 rankings, Mississippi ranked worst at 50th overall.
-Within those 35 measures, Mississippi ranked worst in infant mortality, low birthweight, children in poverty, clinical care, infectious disease, chronic kidney diseases, cardiovascular deaths, and Alzheimer deaths and “all determinants”.
+Within those 35 measures, Mississippi ranked worst in infant mortality, low birthright, children in poverty, clinical care, infectious disease, chronic kidney diseases, cardiovascular deaths, and Alzheimer deaths and “all determinants”.
 See figure.